karolba/nextbike-bike-station-distance/README.md

 ## Results

-For Wrocław, it seems that the minimum distance is about 100 meters - bikes to stations closer than that appear from time to time (as can be seen on the screenshot) but there's always only a few of them - I assume those are some sort of flukes.
+For Wrocław, it seems that the maximum distance is about 100 meters - bikes to stations closer than that appear from time to time (as can be seen on the screenshot) but there's always only a few of them - I assume those are some sort of flukes.